 Certain ingredients in some commercial dog foods, such as fillers and grains, can aggravate arthritis symptoms.

-Talk to your veterinarian about switching your dog to a joint-health formula food or an all-natural diet.
-You might also consider adding supplements like glucosamine and chondroitin to their food.
+Talk to your veterinarian about switching your dog to a joint-health formula food.
+Consider adding supplements like glucosamine and chondroitin to their diet.

 Give Your Best Friend the Chance to Live a Quality Life

-Arthritis is a common condition that affects dogs of all ages, breeds, and sizes—but that doesn’t have to be painful for them.
+Arthritis is a common condition affecting dogs of all ages, breeds, and sizes—but that doesn’t have to be painful.

 While it’s not always possible to cure arthritis, there are many ways that you can help your dog live a comfortable life despite their condition.

-At Bionic Pets, our goal is always to educate and empower our community to help their pets with mobility differences.
+At Bionic Pets, we aim to educate and empower our community to help their pets with mobility differences.

 Finally, if you’re looking for custom and affordable pet prosthetics designed specifically for your furry friend’s needs, please visit our website and fill out our contact form!